isotopp/isotopp.github.io/content/posts/2020-05-12-plugs-with-wifi.md

 *Wiesheu minimat with condenser hood.
 Convection oven with 3 trays (for buns) or a single layer of stone plate for bread.
 Can do 3x12 buns (20 min) or 2-3 loaves of bread (1h).
 Power draw 3kW + 0.5kW for the hood.
 Intended use is a show oven in the sales room of a bakery, or as PoS oven in a gas station or supermarket.*

 So Sammy wanted to know what is cheaper to use: The Wiesheu or the Neff.
-And for that I needed a way to measure and report power dram of a wall plug.
+And for that I needed a way to measure and report power draw of a wall plug.
 I [asked Twitter](https://twitter.com/isotopp/status/1258765170219892736) for solutions that can do

 - 16A (some solutions do only 10A)
 - no cloud account or cloud reporting